apache/spark/docs/configuration.md

   <td>
     The timeout in seconds for each <code>barrier()</code> call from a barrier task.
-If the coordinator didn't receive all the sync messages from barrier tasks within the configed time, throw a SparkException to fail all the tasks.
+If the coordinator didn't receive all the sync messages from barrier tasks within the configured time, throw a SparkException to fail all the tasks.
 The default value is set to 31536000(3600 * 24 * 365) so the <code>barrier()</code> call shall wait for one year.
   </td>
 </tr>